Half Life: A Gentleman to all People

 Every year

-Become a Deep Thinker and get a shoutout on the website, directly support paying guest writers, and help me maintain the newsletter.
+Become a Deep Thinker and get a shoutout on the newsletter, directly support paying guest writers, and help me maintain the newsletter.
+This tier also gets listed on the About page and gains access to Nat's Letters, short digital letters of 3-4 paragraphs.
 Get two months free on the annual plan.

-✓ Shoutout on the About page.
+✓ Listed on the About page.

 ✓ Shoutout in the newsletter when you sign up.